matthewviray/power-outages-project/README.md

 Our test statistic will be the absolute difference of recall between each group because we want to prioritize making sure we minimize false negative as we want to make sure that outages in the future that are due to severe weather are allocated and prepared for before any severe impact it has on the area.

 ## Results:
 I preformed a permutation test with 5000 repetitions and with a significance level of 0.05.
-We got a p-value of 0.978 revealing that we fail to reject that our model is unfair in recall when comparing high utility groups versus low utility groups
+We got a p-value of 0.978 revealing that we fail to reject that our model is fair in recall when comparing high utility groups versus low utility groups

 <iframe
   src="assets/permutation_test_fairness.html"